qTox/qTox/INSTALL.md

 corresponds to the version of the QT component!

 ### Wget

 Download the Wget installer for Windows from http://gnuwin32.sourceforge.net/packages/wget.htm.
 Install them.
 The following steps assume that Wget is installed at `C:\Program Files\GnuWin32\`.
 If you decided to choose another location, replace corresponding parts.

+### UnZip

+Download the UnZip installer for Windows from http://gnuwin32.sourceforge.net/packages/unzip.htm.
+Install it.
+The following steps assume that UnZip is installed at `C:\Program Files\GnuWin32\`.
+If you decided to choose another location, replace corresponding parts.

 ### Setting up Path